tdressen16/tracewebsite/portfolio/BeatEm.md

 Beat'Em is a rhythm -action game in which guests punch and kick at robots to the beat of music.
 It's designed as an arcade experience so that multiple people could play it in a short amount of time.
 An online leaderboard for the game was created so guests could see how their scores stacked up against others.

 ## Contributions
+**Artist**
+- Developed the playable character
-As an **artist**, I worked on developing the playable character, and creating particle effects and post processing effects.
+- Created particle effects and post processing effects

+**Game Designer**
-As a **game designer**, I worked with my team to brainstorm ideas for the project.
-Once the general concept was developed, I conducted playtests with my team members and others not associated with the project.
-I also developed a tool using Excel that would allow for easier editing of the game's beatmap.
+- Worked with my team to brainstorm ideas for the project
+- Once the general concept was developed, I conducted playtests with my team members and others not associated with the project
+- Developed a tool using Excel that would allow for easier editing of the game's beatmap

+**Co-producer**
-As **co-producer**, I worked with my team to ensure everyone knew what their job was and that they had the tools to complete it.
-I worked with my other co-producer to make sure each part of the project was done on schedule.
+- Worked with my team to ensure everyone knew what their job was and that they had the tools to complete it
+- Coordinated with my other co-producer to make sure each part of the project was done on schedule.

 ## Project Media